Solid-Mechanics/Install-ABAQUS-on-Ubuntu/README.md

 Alternative:
 You can also replace your `abaqus_v6.env` file for the file in this repository, and modify the last line with your own license setting like `abaquslm_license_file="27011@PCNAME"`.

-- Run the command in terminal
+- Run the command in terminal.

   ```
 abaqus verify -user_std